Rupert28/WeatherFlow/README.txt

 == Changelog ==

+=1.1.1=
+* Added readme for github
+* Tweaked responsiveness and spacing
+* Fixed issue with '% cloud' not displaying
+* Added help links to admin page

 = 1.1.0 =
 * First release on the WP Plugin Directory!
 * Added options for choosing what data is displayed on the plugin.